epohs/cs-blog/README.md

 ## To-Do

+- Templates with forms need a `show_form` arg.
+  - When `show_form` is false we need a `form_denied_msg` arg.
     - Ensure client passes an IP and supports persistant sessions.
     - Create a new method that will return a bool.
     - Rate limited routes should check this before checking rate limits and redirect with an error or deny a form if false.
-- Remove get_unique_column_val() in User.
-Use Db instead.
-- Move Auth::is_logged_in() and is_admin() to User.
-- Move form-handler out of admin.
-- Merge profile pages and move out of admin.
-- All templates need User passed as an arg.
-- Templates with forms need a `show_form` arg.
-  - When `show_form` is false we need a `form_denied_msg` arg.
 - Rework on-page error display to handle non-error messages.
   - Create a new Routing::redirect_with_err() method.
 This method will take a url_for string, and a level string, and a code string, and optional data array.
 It will set